SSD vs HDD: Everything you have to know

 What are the differences and why a user may prefer one or the other?

-Capacity: SSD units with greater storage can be very expensive.
-While a TB is considered a basic standard hard drive for any system, concerns about the price can make you opt for a lower capacity SSD.
-It is recommended to use an SSD to install the operating system plus basic applications while the conventional hard drive stores all your data.
+SSD units with greater storage can be very expensive.
+While a TB is a basic standard for hard drives in most systems, concerns about price may lead you to choose a lower-capacity SSD.
+We recommend using an SSD to install the operating system and basic applications, while a conventional hard drive stores all your data.

-Fragmentation: In HDD, when hard disks start to fill up too much, large files can spread around the platter of the disk, something is known as fragmentation, harming the speed of data to read as well as write on hard drives.
+In HDDs, as hard disks fill up, large files can spread across the disk platter, causing fragmentation, which slows down the speed of reading and writing data.
 Meanwhile, solid-state drives do not have this problem, since the physical location of the file recording does not matter that much.

-Price: An SSD is more expensive, yes, but the performance is extremely superior, it’s like comparing a Fiat point of 60 horses against a Ferrari of 350 horses.
+An SSD is pricier, but its performance is vastly superior, like comparing a 60-horsepower Fiat to a 350-horsepower Ferrari.

 So, now, are you looking for a quality SSD and do not know which one to choose?
 We recommend the mandatory reading on the best SSD of the moment.
-You will find the best models, the cheapest, quality price and our reviews in English more professionals in the computer sector.
+Find the best models, the cheapest options, great value, and our professional reviews in English within the computer sector.